ibm-cloud-architecture/ibm-security-workshop/docs/ActivityTracker/README.md

 ![AT-LogDNA-2](AT-LogDNA-2.png)

+5. Perform any certificate manager instance activities (like list, import, delete of certificates)
-5. Click on View LogDNA to get to the Dashboard
+6. Click on View LogDNA to get to the Dashboard
+7. See **cloudcerts** audit events

 ![AT-LogDNA-3](AT-LogDNA-3.png)
-6. Select All Apps and click on at-sender.log
-7. Filter to see **cloudcerts** audit events

 # References